 - You’ll set yourself apart from the competition by speaking directly to client needs

 Here’s exactly how to determine the best packages for you, plus ten package ideas to get you started.

 How to Figure Out What Package Deals Are Right for Your Business

-Once you have a sense of what you want to accomplish with your package deals, you’ll be equipped to start making informed decisions about what to offer.
+Once you have a sense of your goals with package management, you’re more equipped to make informed decisions about what to offer.

 Step 2: Research your existing client list.

-Next, take a deep dive into your current client list, which should give you plenty of insight to help you create offers.
+Next, take a deep-dive into your current client list.
+It should give you plenty of insight to help you create offers and manage packages.

 Take a look at your books and get a sense of what kind of clientele you’re working with.